 To prepare the Kansas strip steak, I took the thawed steak out of the fridge and let it come to room temperature.
 It is recommended to cook the steak from room temp so that it cooks evenly and quickly.
 I seasoned the raw steak with a little salt and pepper but that was it.
 To really taste the flavor of the steak, I wanted to keep the spices and additions minimal.
 I pan-seared the steak for 3 minutes on each side over medium-high heat.
 I removed the steak from the pan and let it sit for 5 minutes to allow the juices to seal inside the meat.
 The steak was perfectly medium rare when cooked this way.

 Ocean trout is considered to be a delicacy thanks to its buttery texture and mild taste.
 The fish looks very similar to salmon and has a similar taste but a little less fishy.
 The ocean trout that was delivered from Meat N’ Bone is sourced from Tasmania where the trout is self-sustained and in abundance.
-The trout is wild-caught which is said to give the fish more natural omega 6 fatty acids when compared to farm-raised fishes.
+The trout is wild-caught and thus contains more minerals and less saturated fat when compared to farm-raised fish.